-It’s been 30 years since Neil Papworth sent the first-ever text message.
+It’s been over 30 years since Neil Papworth sent the first-ever text message.
 Since then, texting has become the preferred method of communication for many Americans.
 As the most commonly used form of communication among Americans under 50, texting is not only for personal communication anymore.
 Thirty-nine percent of businesses are using text messaging to communicate with consumers, and even more are using text to communicate with their employees.

 Texting is popular for a reason.
 Unlike emails, with an open rate of 17%, text messages have a 98% open rate and a response rate of 45%.
 The rapid rise of text messaging has changed how we communicate.
 As many texts continue to get less formal, the rules for writing a professional text can get murky.
 (Some professionals even equivocate Slack threads to text messages—read this article to learn how to use Slack effectively.)
-To clear to water and make crafting the perfect text easy, read our full guide below.
+To clear the water and make crafting the perfect text easy, read our full guide below.

 How do businesses use text messaging?